CNWNMURRAY/All-in-the-pi/README.md

 -[] add robotic functionailty meaning it will be able to move.

--[] add a calendar reader and text reader (task, todo list)
+-[X] add a calendar reader and text reader (task, todo list)

--[] attempt to get modifications accepted by original project
+-[X] attempt to get modifications accepted by original project

 ~~-claywebb/robot-framework~~ this code was stricken due to difficulties using gpio pins with the raspberry pi 3.

 Common issues with the raspberry pi 3 in accessing gpio pins using sudo apt-get rpio.gpio.
 The raspberry pi 3 was not recognized as a raspberry pi.

+This was also an issue with the raspberry pi2 but it was solved.

+The goals for the project were:

 -[] improve documentation

--[] add photo display
+-[X] add calendar/photo display

--[] add text reader
+-[X] add text reader

 -[] attempt to get modifications accepted